BrainStormCenter/Sleep_Lab_Matlab_Scripts/README.md

 # NOTE: AS OF January 16, 2020, THE DATA HAVE TO BE MOVED TO THE HTC SERVER
 # NOTE: ALL OF THE PREPEPROCESSING SCRIPTS WILL NEEED THE PATHS TO THE DATA MODIFIED.

 # The purpose of this document is to explain the structure and protocol of the sleep lab Lewis Cluster Group

-# This document was last updated on January 16, 2020
+# This document was last checked on November 11, 2020 and should be updated.

 # Author(s): Kevin McGovney, Jason Craggs